mesosphere-backup/open-docs/getting-started/terms.md

 MANNER.
 </pre>

 Welcome to Mesosphere.
 Please read on to learn the rules and restrictions that govern your use of our website(s), products, services and applications (the “Services”).
-If you have any questions, comments, or concerns regarding these terms or the Services, please contact us at
+If you have any questions, comments, or concerns regarding these terms or the Services, please contact us through one of our <a href="https://docs.mesosphere.com/support/">support channels</a>.
-<a href="mailto:support@mesosphere.io">support@mesosphere.io</a>.

 These Terms of Use (the “Terms”) are a binding contract between you and Mesosphere, Inc.. (“Company,” “we” and “us”).
 You must agree to and accept all of the Terms, or you don’t have the right to use the Services.
 Your use of the Services in any way means that you agree to all of these Terms, and these Terms will remain in effect while you use the Services.
 These Terms include the provisions in this document, as well as those in the <a href="/getting-started/privacy">Privacy Policy</a>.